aut0maat10/considerable-recent-post/README.md

 A Wordpress plugin to grab the most recent post and display its details in a "recent post" box at the end of every post.

-NOTE: The image is hardcoded into the HTML.

 ## Screenshots: ##

 ### Post Page ###